 Thoracentesis is a relatively safe and painless procedure that removes the fluid buildup of a pleural effusion.
 Although thoracentesis does not treat or cure mesothelioma, it can be very helpful for diagnosing the underlying cause of the effusion and for dealing with patients’ symptoms.
 However, not every mesothelioma patient is a candidate for thoracentesis.
 Talk to your doctor to determine whether or not this procedure will be helpful for you.

-1. Thoracentesis.
+Sources:1.
+Thoracentesis.
 WebMD.

 2. Brauner, Mark E. Thoracentesis.
 Medscape.